A model to help tech companies make responsible technology a reality

 In Doteveryone’s research we found the public has very limited understanding of the business models behind tech companies — for example around two-thirds did not realise that search, apps and social media create revenues from data.

 Many consumer-facing tech products and services are essentially founded on an exchange of data for service.
 But that is not clear to the people who use them.
-A responsible technology needs to make this transaction explicit and give people enough information and choice to decide if this trade-off is fair.
+A responsible technology needs to make this transaction explicit and give people enough information and choice to decide if this value exchange is fair.

 But it’s not just about data.
 Products also rely on many hidden contributions in the form of micro-labour and informal labour.
 A better known example: those “I’m not a robot” captchas you’ve been filling out for years have been helping Google to grow its machine learning datasets and algorithms.
 This isn’t inherently a bad thing.
 But responsible technology ensures that people are aware this is what’s happening, understand what they’re contributing to and have a choice about it.